noirscape/SwitchGuideOLD/sdcard.md

 ---
 layout: default
-title: Setting up your SD card and bootkit
+title: Setting up your SD card
 ---

 ### What you will need